 - OS: Android 5.1.1 Lollipop (TouchWiz)

-- Connectivity and Sensors: Front mounted fingerprint sensor, Gyrosensor, Heart rate monitor, micro USB 2.0, Accelerometer
+- Connectivity and Sensors: Front-mounted fingerprint sensor, Gyrosensor, Heart rate monitor, micro USB 2.0, Accelerometer

 This year Samsung brought its new devices with all new metal and glass designs.
 Note 5 looks pretty slim, beautiful, and solid.
 The curved design on the back of the Galaxy Note 5 makes it easier to handle even with its big size.
 Its new shape is carved so great that the old Note 4 appears bigger.
 Screen size, resolution, and quality remain the same as last year.
 Both phones have the same Gorilla Glass 4 protection so there is no change in this part as well.
 However, this time, there is glass on the backside.
 In addition, screen sensitivity and S Pen tip are improved for better response.

 The camera has improved a bit noticeably with the rear module.
-Moreover with the front camera got a huge jump with 5 MP wide-angle selfie camera.
+Moreover, the front camera got a huge jump with a 5 MP wide-angle selfie camera.
 Both Note 4 and Note 5 have 16 Megapixel sensors at back.
 But the main difference is in aperture size.
 Samsung Galaxy Note 5 has a wider f/1.9 aperture while Note 4 only has f/2.2.
 This gives the new phone ability to capture better shots in low light and also have a shallow depth of field.